 The Incredible Mind of a Mature Woman

+Silvia was convinced that her husband thought too much of himself and that their relationship wasn’t going anywhere.
 She realized that she’d spent the better part of her life taking care of others.
 She was surrounding herself with people who only cared about themselves.

-The mind of a woman after 40
+The Mind of a Woman After 40

-Every year of her life a woman waters and fertilizes her neural connections.
+Every year of her life, a woman waters and fertilizes her neural connections.
 As a result, she has both newer and more important thoughts, emotions, and interests.

 As you know, a woman’s brain changes constantly throughout her life.
 Her reality is typically not as stable as that of a man.

-If it can change so much in just a week, where might the hormonal roller coaster of life take you?
+If it can change so much in just a week, where might the hormonal roller coaster of life take a mature woman?

 See also: The gift of being a woman after 40

 They examine what has led them to the place they are today.
 Women examine what they want, and what they can change.